We know, we know: Taxes take time.

 Asking for an extension isn't like college where you had to make your case (read: beg) your professor for more time to turn in your term paper.
 The IRS calls it an automatic extension for a reason: They will automatically grant it if you ask.

 First, estimate your taxes.
-Fill out as much of your 1040 as you can (find out which 1040 to use).
-You’ll use the figure from there to fill out Form 4868.
+Fill out as much of your 1040 as you can.
+You'll use the figure from there to fill out Form 4868.
 Then, choose from these three options to file the extension:

 2. Send in Form 4868 to the IRS by snail mail.